core-wg/oscore/draft-ietf-core-object-security.md

 * No-Response.
 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 Modifying or introducing this option is a potential denial-of-service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
 The presence of this option is not expected to reveal any sensitive information about the message exchange.

 * OSCORE.
 The OSCORE option contains information about the compressed COSE header.
 Changing this field may cause OSCORE verification to fail.

+### Error and Signaling Messages

+Error messages occurring during CoAP processing are protected end-to-end.
+Error messages occurring during OSCORE processing are not always possible to protect, e.g. if the receiving endpoint cannot locate the right security context.
+For this setting, unprotected error messages are allowed as specified to prevent extensive retransmissions.
+Those error messages can be spoofed or manipulated, which is a potential denial-of-service attack.

+Signaling messages used in CoAP over TCP {{RFC8323}} are intended to be hop-by-hop; spoofing signaling messages can be used as a denial-of-service attack of a TCP connection.

 ### HTTP Message Fields